Objective and Subjective EBV’s and what they mean…….

 - Scrotal size – measured at semen testing

 - EMA – scanned at 600 days

-- Fat – rib and rump – scanned at 600 days
+- Fat – rib and rump – Ultra sound scanned at 600 days

 To keep it simple I think there are a few traps that need to be avoided.

-- If you chase high growth numbers by themselves you will end up with high birth weights as well as high mature cow weights.
-Your cow herd will become large framed and high maintenance.
+If you chase high growth numbers by themselves you will end up with high birth weights and your cow herd will become large framed and high maintenance.
 This will lead to lower fertility when the season or conditions get a bit tough.
-The trick therefore is to get as much growth as you can whilst maintaining a Mature Cow Weight (MCW) that is moderate ie. 80 to 95 roughly and a moderate birth weight ie. EBV under 6.
-Positive fat is also important in the equation.
-The result being a moderate, fleshy, easy doing cow herd that is fertile, calves easily and gives progeny that still powers on some weight.
+When is big enough enough?

-I hope that makes sense and has at least given some food for thought.
+I hope this all encourages you to reflect and has at least given some food for thought.